nicnosis/iu-courses/j360-syllabus.md

 **75%** - Five projects (**15%**) each.
 **15%** - Attendance and participation
 **10%** - One tutorial or presentation

-## Projects
-You will complete three assigned projects

 ## Analysis, Critiques, Revisions
 Following the completion of each project, students and the instructor will assess each individual submission.
 The intent is to spur meaningful discussion about design, and attract new ideas and opportunities for improvement.
 Because web development is an iterative process, students are allowed to revise and resubmit assignments.